Sorry, you need to enable JavaScript to visit this website.

 Depending on the category they’re assigned to, youth organisations receive an annual lump sum grant ranging from 2,500 EUR to 70,000 EUR.
 Youth organisations with at least 300 young members may be eligible for an additional annual grant on the employment of youth workers (20,000 EURfor 0.5 full-time equivalent or 40,000 EUR for one full-time equivalent).

-Funded youth organisations can receive an additional lump sum of 1,50 euro per day and per participating child/young person.
+Funded youth organisations can receive a lump sum of 1.50 euros per day and per participating young person for the organisation of youth holiday camps.

 Funding the Youth Info (Jugendinfo)